Northumberland Coast Path - Thoughts in Conclusion

 Charity

-Last but not least, thanks to the generosity of friends, family and people we have never met, Fudge (and his Duck) managed to raise £4600 for Spaniel Aid.
+Last but not least, thanks to the generosity of friends, family and people we have never met, we managed to raise £6425 for Spaniel Aid.
 This amount of money will make a huge difference to this wonderful charity and therefore we would like to give our heartfelt thanks to those who donated.
 If you would like to read more about the wonderful work they do or after reading this blog you would like to make a donation then the link is below.

 spanielaid.co.uk/